17 Amazing Benefits Of Black Pepper For Skin, Hair, And Health

 It’s piperine, again.
 Reports have shown that piperine can lower blood pressure in animals, and similar effects can be expected in human beings.
 One Slovakian study states that oral administration of piperine can control the increase in blood pressure (6).

 Ingestion of piperine also proved to be effective in controlling blood pressure in yet another study.
-Interestingly, piperine also enhances the bioavailability of curcumin, another important compound found in turmeric (7).
+Interestingly, piperine also enhances the bioavailabilityi XThe extent and the rate at which the active constituent of a drug enters systemic circulation. of curcumin, another important compound found in turmeric (7).

 4. Promotes Weight Loss